yzengal/SIGMOD22_Git/README.md

 genRealData.py: the data generator for varying the parameters of the real datasets

+dataset/updateData: real datasets used in the appendix (i.e., the experiment under the insertion/deletion scenario).

+dataset/nonlpData: synthetic datasets used in the appendix (i.e., the experiment on the non-Lp metrics).

 ##### Notice we only provide samples here since the data file is too large.
 The data generators above can be used to generate all the test cases.

 ### Run the algorithm